 We partner regularly with central Government Agencies including the Ministries of Health, Justice, Māori Development and Education.

-Our connection to Māori and whānau is through our flaxroots services including education through Kura, broadcasting via Radio and Television, kanohi ki te kanohi with Whānau Ora programmes and initiatives.
+Our connection to Māori and whānau is through our flaxroots services including education through; Kura, broadcasting via radio and television, kanohi ki te kanohi with Whānau Ora programmes and many other impactful initiatives.

 NUMA and Whānau Ora

 Whānau Ora in the North Island is funded by Te Pou Matakana – a NUMA initiative.
-It’s supported by Te Puni Kokiri with support from Ministries of Finance, Health and Social Development, Housing.
+It’s supported by Te Puni Kokiri with Government backing by the Ministries of Finance, Health and Social Development, and Housing.

-Whānau Ora is about empowering whānau to be resourceful, resilient, whose members nurture each other, enabling happy, healthy lives.
-A whānau that has economic security and the ability to create its own wealth is a whānau that participates fully in society, and develops its own solutions to successfully deal with life’s challenges.
+Whānau Ora is about partnering with whānau to be resourceful, resilient, and self-nurturing and the consequence creates happy, healthy lives.
+A whānau that has economic security and the ability to create its own wealth is a whānau that participates fully in society and develops its own solutions to successfully deal with life’s challenges.

 Whānau Ora shifts the focus from individuals to collectives, from sectoral interventions to inter-sectoral collaboration, from crisis intervention to capability building and from process indicators to measures of outcome.

 Whānau Ora is a journey, not a destination, and is unique for all whānau.
 At all times Whānau Ora Kaimahi walk the journey alongside whānau supporting and guiding appropriately and responsively.
 The achievement of Whānau Ora is the recognition that Māori must be able to live, act and associate as Māori.
 The initiative has both tangible solutions to immediate issues, as well as long term strategies to resolve complex entrenched problems.